shuttle-hq/shuttle/admin/README.md

 need to export the `SSL_CERT_FILE` environmanet variable through the `docker-compose.yml` file, for the `gateway` service.

+**Note**: Building the containers locally will carry over to the images any "*.pem" files from the shuttle root directory, given they are needed to enable the `SSL_CERT_FILE` on the gateway.
+You can have you Pebble CA root certificate under shuttle root directory and this will be carried in the gateway container under `/usr/src/shuttle`.
+Then the `SSL_CERT_FILE` can be set as `/usr/src/shuttle/{path_to_pebble.minica.pem}`.

 ``` shell
 export SSL_CERT_FILE="$PWD/test/certs/pebble.minica.pem"
 ```